-- Coconuts contain lauric acid, a fatty acid that repel fleas.
+- Coconuts contain lauric acid, a fatty acid that repels fleas.
 It also has been shown to decrease inflammation, speed wound healing, and alleviate arthritic pain.

 - Coconut is loaded with antioxidants that boost the immune system and eliminate toxins from the body.